spiri2/PokeDB/README.md

 Provides stats for pokemon data in a 24 hour period, provides the aevrage amount of pokemon data you get in a 7 day period, and provides account stats.

+`/truncate`

+This will provide a drop down menu that allows you to select a table to truncate within your RDM db: `account, devices, pokemon, quest, and weather`

+Note: This automatically disables foreign key check, truncates your selected table, then re-enables foreign key check.
+As an extra precaution, you will have to select either the confirm or cancel button to perform the actual truncate action.
+Consider this a "fat finger" safety measure.

 More features are being added.

 # Recieving Webhooks